ClaimTON/ClaimTON/README.md

 We are committed to full transparency.
 Once the codebase is finalized and audited, everything will be open-sourced here no black boxes, no hidden logic.

 **Planned release includes:**
-- Telegram bot source code (Python / aiogram)
+- Telegram bot source code (Python / aiogra)
 - Smart contract on TON blockchain
 - Airdrop distribution logic
 - Admin dashboard